Project-Team-A3-COMP8790/ABM-Graduate-Life/README.md

-      The marks/grades of the students will play a vital role when the students interact with one another during the term.
+      Marks ------ The marks/grades of the students will play a vital role when the students interact with one another during the term.
 So, keeping this in mind, the marks will be affected by the students who are close to the agent and hence, the satisfaction will also be dependent on this.